Last Updated on by

-When building a new gaming PC it is essential not to over look the processor and to pick the best CPU for gaming.
+When building a new gaming PC it is essential not to over look the processor and to pick the best CPU for gaming, which in our opinion is the Intel i5 8600k for budget gamers, and the Intel i 7 8 700k for power users.
 It is common for most gamers to send most of their budget on the GPU and not have enough processing power.
 The central processing unit is the most critical feature of the computer, and it possesses the second greatest impact on your computer’s gaming performance after the graphics card.

 The processor affects everything in your gaming PC from application to OS and gaming performance.
 Apart from this, it also outlines your platform and motherboard options.
 Gaming experience can genuinely benefit from more cores, and both Intel and AMD continue to push for higher core counts.